deepdoctection/deepdoctection/README.md

 make install-dd-tf
 ```

-If you want to use the Pytorch framework, run:
+If you want to use the PyTorch framework, run:

 ```
 make install-dd-pt